Vietnam.vn - Nền tảng quảng bá Việt Nam

 The archaeologists examined 424 sling stones at the ancient settlements of 'En Esur and 'En Zippori, which were inhabited between 5,800 and 4,500 BC.
 Noting that the stones were nearly identical, the researchers determined that they were made to a specific standard, with an average length of 52 mm, width of 31 mm and weight of 60 g.

-The stone used to make the slingshot was smooth with a slightly tapered shape at both ends, allowing for accurate and efficient firing, according to the Israel Antiquities Authority.
-In an accompanying study published in the journal 'Atiqot, the scientists explain that the double-pointed design was thought to be optimal for slingshot projectiles, which were later adopted by both the Greek and Roman armies.
+The stone used to make the slingshot was smooth and had a slightly aerodynamic shape that allowed for accurate and efficient firing, according to the Israel Antiquities Authority.
+In an accompanying study published in the journal 'Atiqot, the scientists explained that the double-pointed design was thought to be optimal for slingshot projectiles, which were later adopted by both the Greek and Roman armies.

 In fact, these stones are the earliest evidence of warfare in the Southern Levant.
 Their similarity in shape points to large-scale industrial production.
 The uniformity in weight, shape, and size of the sling stones suggests that they were systematically produced for use by soldiers with standard slingshots, allowing them to train effectively.